CloudM-Migrate/documentation/Support/Projects&Traces.md

 ---
 layout: default
-title: Traces and Project Configurations
+title: Traces and Configurations
 parent: Support
 has_children: false
 nav_order: 9
 ---

-## Traces and Project Configurations
+## Traces and Configurations
 {: .no_toc }

 ---